Houston to Austin Drive – Best Stops, Time, Route & Tips

 Tip: Wear good shoes—the climb is short but steep, and the stairs can be slick after rain.

-Packing Tips for a Houston to Austin Road Trip
+Packing Tips for the Houston to Austin Road Trip (What to Bring + Travel Essentials)

 • Cooler with drinks and road snacks